awsdocs/amazon-api-gateway-developer-guide/doc_source/set-up-lambda-proxy-integrations.md

 Amazon API Gateway Lambda proxy integration is a simple, powerful, and nimble mechanism to build an API with a setup of a single API method\.
 The Lambda proxy integration allows the client to call a single Lambda function in the backend\.
 The function accesses many resources or features of other AWS services, including calling other Lambda functions\.

- With the Lambda proxy integration, when a client submits an API request, API Gateway passes to the integrated Lambda function the raw request as\-is\.
+ In Lambda proxy integration, when a client submits an API request, API Gateway passes to the integrated Lambda function the raw request as\-is, except that the order of the request parameters is not preserved\.
 This [request data](#api-gateway-simple-proxy-for-lambda-input-format) includes the request headers, query string parameters, URL path variables, payload, and API configuration data\.
 The configuration data can include current deployment stage name, stage variables, user identity, or authorization context \(if any\)\.
 The backend Lambda function parses the incoming request data to determine the response that it returns\.
 For API Gateway to pass the Lambda output as the API response to the client, the Lambda function must return the result in [this format](#api-gateway-simple-proxy-for-lambda-output-format)\.

  Because API Gateway doesn't intervene very much between the client and the backend Lambda function for the Lambda proxy integration, the client and the integrated Lambda function can adapt to changes in each other without breaking the existing integration setup of the API\.
 To enable this, the client must follow application protocols enacted by the backend Lambda function\.